Reverse Osmosis

 Convenience factor is priceless.
 Pure water on demand, 24/7, forever.

-• Yes, RO water is safe and healthy.
+A: Yes, RO water is safe and healthy.

 The concern people have is: "Doesn't it remove beneficial minerals?"